 The pointer in question has been supplied by a user program, which could be buggy or malicious.
 If your driver ever blindly dereferences a user-supplied pointer, it provides an open doorway allowing a user-space program to access or overwrite memory anywhere in the system.
 If you do not wish to be responsible for compromising the security of your users' systems, you cannot ever dereference a user-space pointer directly.

 Obviously, your driver must be able to access the user-space buffer in order to get its job done.
 This access must always be performed by special, kernel-supplied functions, however, in order to be safe.
-We introduce some of those functions (which are defined in ) here, and the rest in the Section 6.1.4; they use some special, architecture-dependent magic to ensure that data transfers between kernel and user space happen in a safe and correct way.
+We introduce some of those functions (which are defined in

 The code for read and write in scull needs to copy a whole segment of data to or from the user address space.
 This capability is offered by the following kernel functions, which copy an arbitrary array of bytes and sit at the heart of most read and write implementations: